A Cheap Mom’s Guide To Vacationing in Vermont

 Got your own cups?
 You should, you’ve just been camping!
 Buy a bottle of juice to share.

 Have four mouths to feed?
 Get two sandwiches from the deli, and a loaf of bread and split the sandwiches outside at the picnic tables and make four for the price of two!
 They are generous with the amount of meat they put in there so no one will feel their sandwiches are stingy.

-Don’t forget to bring along a backpack filled with water bottles and snacks…smaller restaurant bills can be had if you’ve been snacking! you can get cheap snack at the grocery store, don’t think convenience stores will do you any good! you pay for that little shop!
+Don’t forget to bring along a backpack filled with water bottles and snacks…smaller restaurant bills can be possible if you’ve been snacking!
+You can get cheap snacks at the grocery store, don’t think convenience stores will do you any good!
+You pay extra for that little shop!

 This post contains amazon affiliate links.

 I am not in any way linked to the Vermont State Park, Hannafords, Shaws, Edelweiss Deli or Innsbruck Inn and am not earning benefits by my recommendations.